 General Customs of the Republic of Cuba

 Embassy or Consulate of Cuba for up-to-date information on official requirements for minors travelling without their parents.

-    A departure tax applies and is included in the cost of your airline ticket.
+A departure tax is included in the cost of your airline ticket.

 Travelling to and from Cuba through the United States